ROBOTIS-GIT/emanual/docs/en/faq/download_task_code.md

   ![img_04][img_04]

   If the program has an error, you must find the error and correct it.
-(See [rule check error messages][task-rule-check])
+(See [rule check error messages])

 4. Download the program.